 Once you have read the nomination, you will have the option to “Evaluate this Product”.
-You will be asked to give just ONE SIMPLE SCORE, against the question of “Should this Policy/Practice be selected for the Zero Project 2018?”.
+You will be asked to give just ONE SIMPLE SCORE, against the question of “Should this Policy/Practice be selected for the Zero Project 2020?”.
 The scoring system is from 1 (Strong No) to 6 (Strong Yes).
 We also would appreciate comments on the nomination.
-These comments will be seen by the Zero Project Team only.

 Do not vote on projects you are involved in.
 There is an option to click “conflict of interest” on each application.